Small Business Data Breach: The Consequences of a Cybercrime Data Breach

 July 10, 2019

-Criminals find that data valuable, too.
+Cyber criminals find that data valuable, too.
 Data that businesses rely on to serve their customers better is also the target of criminals to use fraudulently.
 That puts an uncomfortable target on the back of any business that accepts credit and debit card payments.

-Small business owners need to grasp the consequences of a data breach to properly assess risk.
+Small business owners need to grasp the consequences of a cybersecurity data breach to properly assess risk.
 Small businesses often mistakenly believe that they’re too small to be a target and don’t prepare.
 That lack of preparation creates vulnerabilities for criminals to exploit.

 Running a small business requires the ability to understand, anticipate and guard against risk.
 Understanding risk requires a clear-eyed view of the consequences of a data breach.

 The short-term consequences: Fines, fees and frustration

-If your business accepts credit and debit cards you’re likely familiar with the chargeback process.
+If your business accepts credit and debit cards, you’re likely familiar with the chargeback process.
 In addition to processing legitimate customer issues, the chargeback process is also where the costs of fraud are strikingly clear.
-The immediate consequences of a data breach are less well known, but can be every bit as damaging to your bottom line.
+The immediate consequences of a cybersecurity data breach are less well known, but they can be every bit as damaging to your bottom line.

 A host of direct financial consequences often fall directly on businesses in the wake of a data breach:

-- Direct fines and fees.The Payment Card Industry Security Standards Council may impose fines and penalties as a result of a data breach.
-Additional fines will vary depending but may come from both regulatory agencies and card network brands.
+- Direct fines and fees.The Payment Card Industry Security Standards Council may impose fines and penalties because of a data breach.
+Additional fines may vary and come from both regulatory agencies and card network brands.

-- Forensic investigations.One of the consequences of a data breach is that the business that was attacked will be responsible for performing a forensic investigation in order to determine the causes of the data breach.
+- Forensic investigations.One of the consequences of a data breach is that the business that was attacked will be responsible for performing a forensic investigation to determine the causes of the data breach.
 These investigations often yield valuable evidence and insights that help prevent future data breaches.
 In the short term, however, these investigations can be costly.

 - Future security costs.Businesses that are the victim of a data breach may incur costs related to mandatory credit monitoring for customers whose data was compromised.
-Those remediation efforts may also include the costs of card replacement, identity theft repair and additional compliance requirements from the .
+Those remediation efforts may also include the costs of card replacement, identity theft repair and additional compliance requirements from the Payment Card Industry.

 The long-term consequences: Loss of trust and diminished reputation

 A good reputation is often a company’s most prized asset as a business must work constantly to build and maintain the integrity of its brand.
 However, one compromising episode like a data breach can tarnish even the best of reputations.
-The found that 85% of consumers won’t shop at a business if they have concerns about their security practices.
+The PwC report found that 85% of consumers won’t shop at a business if they have concerns about their security practices.